Comprehensive Review Real Customer Analysis

 Comfort and Fit

-So, how does it actually feel on foot? honestly, it’s a bit of a mixed bag depending on your foot shape.
+So how does it feel on foot?
+Honestly, it depends a lot on your foot shape.

 Sizing Advice Length-wise, the New Balance 480 is generally true to size.
 If you wear a size 10 in a Jordan 1 or a Dunk, you're likely a 10 here.